KenzoBH/Data-Science/README.md

 *LinkedIn* [bruno-kenzo](https://www.linkedin.com/in/bruno-kenzo/)
 *Website* [kenzobh.github.io](https://kenzobh.github.io/index.html)

+## **Skills**

+### **Python**
+*Jupyter Notebook, pandas, NumPy, matplotlib, seaborn, scikit-learn, tweepy, Selenium, BeautifulSoup*
+From data collection, through Web Scraping, using packages like Selenium and Beautiful Soup, or not.
+Intimacy with data cleaning and data analysis with pandas, NumPy, matplotlib, seaborn; feature engineering and Machine learning with scikit-learn.

+### **R**
+*RStudio, tidyverse (ggplot2, tidyr, stringr, dplyr, etc.)*
+Intimate with tidyverse for data analysis.
+See more [here](https://github.com/KenzoBH/Data-Science/blob/main/ENEM_Python/ENEM_by_school_EDA_Python.ipynb), link that you can find a data analysis made in R.

+### **Web**
+*HTML & CSS*
+Knowledge of languages for building static websites, [like mine](https://kenzobh.github.io/index.html) - I like subjects related to multimedia issues - and data extraction from the internet, as already said.

 ## **Formation**

 ### **Electronics Technician** (Jan/2018 - Dec/2020)
 *Liceu de Artes e Ofícios de São Paulo*
 Technical course integrated to high school in semi-full time.
 Worked on concepts of Boolean Algebra, programming of microcontrollers in C ++ language - in addition to the development of a project programmed in Python programming language, as Course Conclusion Paper - among other specific knowledge, covered in practical and theoretical classes.

 ## **Experience**